pivotal-cf/shared-redis-release/README.md

 ### smoke-tests
 Runs smoke tests which tests the lifecycle and functionality of the both the dedicated-vm and shared-vm services.
 See the [Redis documentation](https://docs.pivotal.io/redis/smoke-tests.html) for more information.

-### remove-deprecated-functionality
-Available as of v434.0.13.
-Communicates with the CF Cloud Controller to disable service access to the dedicated-vm service plan.
-This allows operators to remove the dedicated-vm service plan from the marketplace in order to prevent App Developers from creating new service instances in preparation for the deprecation of the dedicated-vm plan.

-### cleanup-metadata-if-dedicated-disabled
-Available as of v434.0.15.
-Communicates with the CF Cloud Controller to purge references to dedicated-vm service instances if no dedicated-vms have been provisioned.
-The purpose for this errand is to provide a smoother experience for migrating to On-Demand Instances given the Ops Manager tile deployment flow.
-Intended as a temporary errand during deprecation of dedicated-vms.